Learning to Love My Cat-like Classmate: Characters

+A first-year high school student.
+Even though he is shy and introverted, he still hopes to become friends with his classmate sitting next to him, Nekozane.

 Publication

 Written and illustrated by Akinoko, Learning to Love My Cat-like Classmate began serialization on the author's Twitter account on November 21, 2023.
-It later began parallel serialization in Square Enix's seinen manga magazine Monthly Big Gangan on April 25, 2024.
-Its chapters have been compiled into five tankōbon volumes as of October 2025.
+It later began a parallel serialization in Square Enix's seinen manga magazine Monthly Big Gangan on April 25, 2024.
+Its chapters have been compiled into six tankōbon volumes as of April 2026.

 The series is published in English on Square Enix's Manga Up!
 Global service.
+During their panel at San Diego Comic-Con 2026, Yen Press announced that they had licensed the series for English publication under the title The Deskmate Cat and the Love Novice.